Chapter 31:

 “Olá,” said the kindly woman.
 “Estas no Hospital de São João, no Porto.”

-Once more, Inês felt a surge of warmth pass over her entire body.
-Something like a cocoon had encased her; the device pumped warm air all around her body.
+The kindly doctor came to see her as the nurses busied themselves around Inês.
+She wiped her tears with a gentle smile.
+And, once more, Inês felt a surge of warmth pass over her entire body.
+Something like a cocoon had encased her; the device pumped warm air all around her.
 She began to shiver.
 As the blood returned to its natural movement, she started to feel pain; sharp pins-and-needles, at first; and then, a throbbing, agonizing hurt, all at once.
 It felt like hot lava or molten metal was coursing through her veins.
 Her extremities were swollen, blistering.
 She couldn't feel her toes or fingers, let alone move them.
 Her chest felt heavy, breathless.
-She'd been there before.
-She thought she saw a tall figure standing above her; black.
+This wasn't the first time; she had been there before.
+She thought she saw a tall figure standing above her; blacker than dusk.

 “Paragem!
 Iniciar compressões.
 Continuar reanimação até ECMO.”